Accrued Revenue: A Practical Guide for SaaS Companies

 This moves the revenue from the Accrued Revenue account to the Accounts Receivable account, and it reflects that you’ve now billed the customer.
 When you receive the payment, debit (increase) Cash and credit (decrease) Accounts Receivable to record the payment.
 This way, you’re not double-counting revenue, and the accounts reflect the current status of receivables and cash.

-Step 5: Documentation and Review
+Documentation and Review Best Practices

 Maintain clear, organized records of all accrued revenue transactions, including the amounts, dates, and relevant contracts or agreements.
 To do this, regularly review your accrued revenue balances to make sure they’re accurate and up to date.